aidswidjaja/study/docs/science/s5/chem3.md

 # Chemistry 3
 {: .no_toc }
-## Precipitaion, combustion, corrosion, displacement reactions (and all the fun stuff from last year)
+## Organic chemistry: Precipitaion, combustion, corrosion, displacement reactions (and all the fun stuff from last year)
 {: .no_toc }

 <label class="label label-blue">In-progress</label>